Magnum Mania!

 The chopper has endured numerous hardships over the years.
 It sustained countless damage from small weapons fire, several perilous emergency landings, even skyjackings.
 And then of course there was the neverending "gas money" issues.
 The chopper was totalled on two occasions during crash landings in "Past Tense" (3.5) and "Under World" (5.5).
 In the case of the later, it actually crashed in the Pacific ocean and sank to the bottom!

-Most of the birds used in the show were owned by Jetcopters Inc. and operated out of Van Nuys, California.
-Several different pilots were used in the show, including Marc Wolff, Steve Kux (also Aerial Coordinator) and Beau Vanden Ecker.
-Steve Kux was seriously injured in Oahu (1997) after crashing a Hughes 500D (with the same paint job at T.C.'s chopper, but not one that was used in the show) into a drainage ditch.
-Steve was pinned in the cockpit, and under water, when local Hawaiian "Tiny" Amarel heroically lifted the chopper up enough, so he could be pulled out!
-The incident was dramatically caught on film, and can be seen on a variety of "Caught on Video"-type TV shows.
-Steve recovered, but lost the use of his left arm and had to retire from flying.
-The cause of the accident was engine malfunction.
+Several different pilots were used in the show, including Marc Wolff, Steve Kux (also Aerial Coordinator) and J. David Jones (also Aerial Coordinator).
+Steve Kux logged the most flight time on the show.
+On May 13th, 1988, two weeks after the series finale aired, Steve Kux was seriously injured after crashing a 369D (N4943T) into a drainage ditch in Waialua.
+Steve was pinned in the cockpit, and partially under water, when local Hawaiian "Tiny" Amarel heroically lifted up the front end of the chopper so he could be pulled out!
+The incident was dramatically caught on film and can be seen in several outlets, including the Discovery Channel's Destroyed in Seconds TV show.
+Steve recovered from the crash, but he lost the use of his left arm and had to retire from flying.
+The NTSB report can be found here.
+N4943T was used in several episodes of Magnum P.I., including "The People vs. Orville Wright" (7.21) & "The Love That Lies" (8.6).

 T.C.'s Chopper